JHU-PL-Lab/www-fpse/lecture/records.md

   | Ugly
 ```

-The inner records (`{ sugar : string ; units : int }` and `{ spice : string ; units : int }`) don't need to be separately declared.
+The inner records (`{ sugar : string ; units : int }` and `{ spice : string ; units : int }`) don't need to be defined on their own.
 The downside is they cannot be returned or typed on their own.
 They are only internal to the variant constructor.

 ```ocaml
 let good_units_exn v =